-The runners also have joined forces with the Roxbury Congregational Church and the Roxbury Recreation Commission almost each year since 2001 to sponsor the Run For A Cure, a Thanksgiving Day race that usually generates about \$1,500, which is divided between American Cancer Society's Relay For Life and the cancer center at New Milford Hospital.
+The runners also had joined forces with the Roxbury Congregational Church and the Roxbury Recreation Commission almost each year from 2001 to 2016 to sponsor the Run For A Cure, a Thanksgiving Day race that usually generated about \$1,500, which was divided between American Cancer Society's Relay For Life and the cancer center at New Milford Hospital.
 More than \$2,500 was generated in the 2013 event.
 The 2015 race raised more than \$1,600 combined for the two organizations and the 2016 run netted \$1,294.